astronomer/docs/software/role-permission-reference.md

 - `workspace.teams.getAll`: View all users in Teams belonging to the Workspace
 - `workspace.users.getAll`: View all users in the Workspace

-In addition, Workspace Admins have Deployment Editor permissions for all Deployments within the Workspace.
+In addition, Workspace Admins have Deployment Admin permissions for all Deployments within the Workspace.

 ## Deployment roles